The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 Daily Practices: Cleaning the Windows & Allowing the Light

-The good news is: you can always clean those window panes!
+The good news is: you can always clean those window panes.
 Micro-practices—small, repeated actions—can rewire the brain and help release resentment through neuroplasticity.
 It doesn’t take hours of meditation; it just takes consistency.
 A few simple practices:

 • Listen to an inspiring podcast during your commute a few days a week.